Iran’s Rouhani urges Iranians to ‘put all your curses’ on US

 - More evacuations in Midwest as floodwaters head downstream VIEW

+On Sunday, the same day he inaugurated a new phase in the development of a massive natural gas field, Rouhani said Iran’s inflation is “above 20 percent” and that this country of 80 million people has more than 3 million unemployed.

+He promised to increase wages in both the government and the private sector, and raise pensions.

-The crisis that s gripping Iran has hurt ordinary Iranians and emboldened Rouhani’s critics to openly call for his ouster.
+The crisis that is gripping Iran has hurt ordinary Iranians and emboldened Rouhani’s critics to openly call for his ouster.
+Rouhani came to power in 2017, promising to improve the economy and foster more open relations with the world.